 What type of companies are attracted to the platform?
 Are you looking at smaller companies?
 Bigger companies?
 What does the average profile look like?

 I would say 90% of the companies have less than 100 employees.
 So we’re very intensely focused on small to medium companies.
 This also includes startups because we know they have limited resources to do some of the things we’re trying to help with.

-Beyond some of the other challenges that you mentioned, how has it been growing a team?
+Beyond some of the other challenges you mentioned, how has it been growing a team?
 You started with two founders, and now you have a bunch of folks working for you.
 What’s that like?

 Honestly, I love it.
-It’s been so exciting inspirational, and I’ve interviewed every candidate that we’ve had joining our team.
+It’s been so exciting and inspirational, and I’ve interviewed every candidate that we’ve had joining our team.
 I like meeting new people, learning something from everyone, and fitting people whose skills complement each other.

 Different backgrounds create diversity.
 How that all comes together, resulting in new ideas.
-I’m very focused on getting everyone in the team to give their flavor to the product.
+I’m very focused on getting everyone on the team to give their flavor to the product.
 I don’t want to be the only one saying this is what we’re going to do or why because I don’t know the client sets over the data set, I still want to get a feel from everyone’s opinion.

 It’s sometimes been challenging, but I enjoy growing the team and envisioning the next step.
 For example, we have ten people in the group, but what’s the next step when we get 20 to 30 to 50?
 How will we organize a team? to me, that’s very exciting, and I look forward to scaling and getting more people involved in this ambitious mission.